jlakowski/clvehicle/README.md

 # clvehicle
 looking on craigslist for vehicle listings

+name a city, make and model and this script will spit out a .csv with all the relevant info on all the relevant vehicles.

 i've had the most success with a virtualenv

 start up your virtual env